katelynlai/foodiscover/README.md

 **Happy Cooking! 👨‍🍳👩‍🍳**

-*Discover your next favorite meal with FooDiscover*
+*Discover your next favourite meal with FooDiscover*